Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

     $ java editorTester.AGInitialCursorTest

-Completing these tests by 3/2/16 will yield 0.2 bonus points per test.
+Completing these tests by 3/2/16 at 11:59 PM will yield 0.2 bonus points per test.
 Information about how to get these points will be coming soon.

 <!--This will generate a file called AGResults.java.
 Submit this file to Gradescope for points.
 You can run individual tests as follows: